 Before beginning the process of challenging a will, you must ensure that you have legal standing and sufficient grounds to challenge the will.

 If you meet all these conditions, you may apply to the court to have the will deemed invalid.
-We suggest you first get legal advice before deciding whether or not to proceed.
+We suggest you get legal advice before deciding whether or not to proceed.

 Read more about contesting a will here.